 Professor Lore is the Director of Trial Advocacy.
 He trains law students and attorneys throughout the country and internationally.
-His trainings have included statewide trainings of attorneys in Florida, New Jersey, California, and New York and numerous other regional and national trainings for both public interest attorneys and attorneys in private practice.
+His trainings have included statewide, regional and national trainings for both public interest attorneys and attorneys in private practice.
+He has also trained judges and lawyers in Kenya, Ireland, and Tanzania.
 Professor Lore has been a faculty member for the National Institute for Trial Advocacy (NITA) since 2004 and has taught as both a Team Leader and Program Director.
 He also was a faculty member at NITA's 40th Anniversary National Session and received NITA's 2011 Volunteer of the Year Award.
 He currently is a faculty member of the Kessler-Eidson Trial Techniques Program at Emory Law School and has previously taught trial advocacy at Northwestern University School of Law.
 Professor Lore also provides training to trial advocacy instructors.

 Professor Lore is the co-author for Modern Trial Advocacy: Analysis and Practice (With Steven Lubet) (NITA and Lexis-Nexis) which is one of the country's leading trial advocacy books used by lawyers and students throughout the world.
 Modern Trial Advocacy has been adopted by over 90 United States law schools, and has been translated or adapted for use in Japan, Canada, Israel, the Republic of China (Taiwan), the People’s Republic of China, and Chile.